Ent Schema

 1:many edge pictogram

 This is a 1:many edge because the edges (plural) method is used on the "users" ent and the ref: true option is specified.
-And since each user can have multiple associated messages, the foreign key must be stored in the "messages" table.
+The ref option declares that the edges are stored on a field in the other table.
+In this case each user can have multiple associated messages.
 Just like for 1:1 edges, based on the edge name "user", the table on the other end is "users" (s is added) and the field storing the edge is called "userId" (Id is added).

 You can control the name of the field.
 This becomes necessary if you want to have another field edge between the same pair of tables: